artainmo/machine-learning/README.md

  - Last layer makes predictions, also called output layer.
  - Layers in between called deep layers are optional.
 Once deep layers are introduced the data becomes non-linearly separable and the name "deep learning" can be used.

-The input and deep layers all contain one weight per node besides one node per layer containing a bias ([visualize](#math-implementation)).
+Between layers all nodes/neurons are connected with synapses, each synapse contains a weight/strength.
+The input and deep layers also contain an additional node for the bias who synapses' weights always equal one ([visualize](#math-implementation)).
 Those weights/biases are constant values forming the mathematical function behind the neural-network making the predictions.
 Weights are multiplied with input values and thus relative to them while biases are not.

 A supervised neural network (NN) will:
 - Predict: Make a prediction based on input, weights and biases, in NN this process is called forward propagation.